Toi Ohomai Institute of Technology: Staff

-Toi Ohomai Institute of Technology employs a diverse and experienced team of educators across its faculties, emphasizing practical and industry-aligned teaching.
-The institute is committed to smaller class sizes, aiming to create a personalized learning environment that enables tutors to provide tailored support to their students.
+Toi Ohomai Institute of Technology employs a team of educators across its faculties who emphasize practical and industry-aligned teaching.
+The institute has small class sizes that personalize learning.

 The faculty comprises professionals with both academic qualifications and industry experience.
 For example, music educator Nick Ririrui brings over 20 years of experience with him when he teaches musical production and performance.
 Francisco De Abreu Roldao brings extensive qualifications and experience in the IT industry to his role in the faculty of business, design and service industries.
 In the faculty of health education and environment, Erin Kennedy, a senior academic staff member teaches courses on geology, terrestrial ecology and waste management using her experience in biology education.

 Toi Ohomai emphasizes research-informed teaching.
 Staff like Dave Bishop take on roles as both educators and Research coordinators.
 The research office provides guidance and support to both staff and students and produces regular research publications.

 The institute participated in the 2018 Performance-Based Research Fund Quality Evaluation which resulted in recognition across 28 different Quality categories, reflecting the quality of its teaching staff's research contributions.